 The "Black String Band" represents the growing tensions over slavery between Northerners and Southerners during the early nineteenth century.
 By the mid nineteenth century, both Northerners and Southerners increasingly turned to violence to settle differences over slavery.

 - "Abduction of the Slave, Edward Howard."
 The Wilbur H. Siebert Underground Railroad Collection.
-The Ohio Historical Society.
+The Ohio History Connection.
 Columbus, OH.

 - DeCaro, Louis A., Jr. Fire from the Midst of You: A Religious Life of John Brown.
 New York: New York University Press, 2002.

 - Dee, Christine, ed.
 Ohio's War: The Civil War in Documents.
 Athens: Ohio University Press, 2007.

 - Finkelman, Paul, ed.
 His Soul Goes Marching On: Responses to John Brown and the Harper's Ferry Raid.
 Charlottesville: University Press of Virginia, 1995.

 - Oates, Stephen B. To Purge This Land with Blood: A Biography of John Brown.
 New York, NY: Harper & Row, 1970.

 - Peterson, Merrill D. John Brown: The Legend Revisited.
 Charlottesville: University Press of Virginia, 2002.

 - Quarles, Benjamin.
 Allies for Freedom: Blacks and John Brown.
 New York, NY: Oxford University Press, 1974.